eslint/eslint/docs/user-guide/migrating-to-7.0.0.md

 In older version of ESLint, there was no convenient way to indicate why a directive comment – such as `/*eslint-disable*/` – was necessary.

-To allow for the colocation of comments that provide context with the directive, ESLint v7.0.0 adds the ability to append arbitrary text in directive comments by ignoring text following `--`.
+To allow for the colocation of comments that provide context with the directive, ESLint v7.0.0 adds the ability to append arbitrary text in directive comments by ignoring text following `--` surrounded by whitespace.
 For example:

 ```js
 // eslint-disable-next-line a-rule, another-rule -- those are buggy!!